danielribeiro/PdClojureBindings/README.md

 ## PagerDuty Functions

-The following funcitons are on the pdclient.core namespace:
+The following funcitons are on the pdclient.core namespace (docs on how to use them are found [here](http://developer.pagerduty.com)):

     incidents
     incident-update